Scaling up inclusive innovation in agri-food chains in Asia and the Pacific

 Opportunities and challenges in adopting innovations

 The innovations (figure 1) emphasized in the FAO article may have positive as well as negative impacts on the environment, society, or the governance of food systems and value chains.
 Furthermore, the challenges and risks are described as well along the value chain and the entire in table 2.
-Additionally, the report highlights solutions for inclusive and value chains.
+Additionally, the report highlights policy solutions for inclusive and sustainable value chains.

 Table 2: Summary of opportunities and benefits along with the challenges and risks of innovations.
 Adapted from Gálvez, E. 2022.